NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 </package>
 ```

 For details on declaring dependencies and specifying version numbers, see [Package versioning](../reference/package-versioning.md).
+It is also possible to surface assets from dependencies directly in the package by using the `include` and `exclude` attributes on the `dependency` element.
+See [.nuspec Reference - Dependencies](../Schema/nuspec.md#dependencies).

 Because the manifest is included in the package created from it, you can find any number of additional examples by examining existing packages.
 A good source is the global package cache on your machine, the location of which is returned by the following command: